top of page

-U.S. Navy Ships with Known Asbestos Exposure
+U.S. Navy Ships & Shipyards with a History

 For decades, asbestos was widely used on U.S. Navy ships due to its fire-resistant, durable, and heat-insulating properties.
 From World War II through the late 20th century, asbestos was a critical component in boiler rooms, engine rooms, insulation, and piping, helping prevent fires and withstand extreme conditions at sea.
 Unfortunately, service members who worked in these areas—especially machinists, boiler technicians, pipefitters, and shipyard workers—were unknowingly exposed to dangerous asbestos fibers.